Welcome to Sitting

 At Sitting Lab, we empower you to commit to daily practice by gathering as friends who support and encourage you with a sense of stillness and presence that deeply nourishes you.
 Our short, live sittings enable you to easily show up and be fully present, go deeper and become more consistent, and transform together in a safe environment of mutual support.

-Having a sitting practice is challenging.
-But a practice system of purpose, people, place, and path supports you to take the small steps to show up.
-Showing up to sit together with others is how we gain consistency and deepen our practice.
-Being still and fully present for each moment is how we cultivate the wisdom that transforms our lives. — Robert Thomas
+Having a sitting practice is hard.
+That's why we designed a system made of five key elements: practice, purpose, people, place, and path.
+This supports you to show up and sit with others.
+Showing up is how we get consistent in our practice.
+Being still and fully present together is how we cultivate an understanding of wisdom and compassion that transforms our lives. — Robert Thomas

 Our Inspiration: